 Our director compensation program is designed to attract and retain qualified directors, fairly compensate directors for the time they must spend in fulfilling their duties and align their compensation directly with the interests of shareowners.
 The Board Composition and Governance Committee determines the form and amount of director compensation, with discussion and approval by the full Board.
+The Committee relies on

+Towers Watson to provide advice on compensation trends and market information.
 The Board believes that a meaningful portion of director compensation should be in our common stock to further align the economic interests of directors and shareowners.
 Employees who serve as directors do not receive any compensation for their director service.